heterodb/pg-strom/man/gpucache.md

 The meaning of each field is as follows:

 - `database_oid`
-    - The OID of the database to which the table with GPU cache enabled exists.
+    - The OID of the database to which the table with GPU Cache enabled exists.
 - `database_name`
-    - The name of the database to which the table with GPU cache enabled exists.
+    - The name of the database to which the table with GPU Cache enabled exists.
 - `table_oid`
-    - The OID of the table with GPU cache enabled.
+    - The OID of the table with GPU Cache enabled.
 Note that the database this table exists in is not necessarily the database you are connected to.
 - `table_name`
-    - The name of the table with GPU cache enabled.
+    - The name of the table with GPU Cache enabled.
 Note that the database this table exists in is not necessarily the database you are connected to.
 - `signature`
-    - A hash value indicating the uniqueness of the GPU cache.
+    - A hash value indicating the uniqueness of GPU Cache.
 This value may change, for example, before and after executing `ALTER TABLE`.
 - `gpu_main_sz`
-    - The size of the area reserved in the GPU cache for fixed-length data.
+    - The size of the area reserved in GPU Cache for fixed-length data.
 - `gpu_extra_sz`
-    - The size of the area reserved in the GPU cache for variable-length data.
+    - The size of the area reserved in GPU Cache for variable-length data.
 - `redo_write_ts`
     - The time when the REDO Log Buffer was last updated.
 - `redo_write_nitems`